a-shine/pm-for-startups/deck2.md

 Notes:

- -Model T produced by Ford from 1908 to 1927 and is generally regarded as the first affordable and mass-produced car -The Toyota AA was the first car Toyota produced in 1936
+- Model T produced by Ford from 1908 to 1927 and is generally regarded as the first affordable and mass-produced car
+- The Toyota AA was the first car Toyota produced in 1936

 --